spreadsheetsonlineproject/hubner-lms/Writerside/topics/TableSchemas.md

 The schema of a table describes the different fields and gives an overview about the usage of the table.

-Every section describes a table in the database.
-You are going to find the recommendations, schema and indexes with the MsSQL and Postgresql queries.
+Every section describes a single table in the database.
+You are going to find extra information about the tables.

+SQL queries are also attached to this documentation with the index creation queries as well.

 ## Users

 Users table stores the individual's information.
-Only those people can make any actions in the LMS system, who is part of the table, and they are in **active** status.
-When the **deleted** field is set as true as the active status should set to false but that is not mandatory.
+Only those people can make any actions in the LMS system, who is member of the table, and they are in **active** status.
+When the **deleted** field is set as true, as the active status should set to false but that is not mandatory.
 This step just makes the continuous development more stable.

 > Hard delete of any record from this table is not recommended.
 Instead, use the
 > soft delete by setting the **deleted** field to `true` and the **deleted_at**